rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/_index.md

 ## Prerequisites

-Rancher supports air gap installs using a private registry.
+- Rancher supports air gap installs using a private registry.
 You must have your own private registry or other means of distributing docker images to your machine.
 If you need help with creating a private registry, please refer to the [Docker documentation for private registries](https://docs.docker.com/registry/).

     In every [release](https://github.com/rancher/rancher/releases), we provide you with the needed Docker images and scripts to mirror those images to your own registry.
 The Docker images are used when nodes are added to a cluster, or when you enable features like pipelines or logging.

+- **Installation Option:** Before beginning your air gap installation, choose whether your want it to be a [single-node install]({{< baseurl >}}/rancher/v2.x/en/installation/single-node) or a [high availability install]({{< baseurl >}}/rancher/v2.x/en/installation/ha).
+View your chosen configuration's introduction notes along with Rancher's [node requirements]({{< baseurl >}}/rancher/v2.x/en/installation/requirements).

 ## Caveats